openstack-archive/bareon-allocator/doc/source/architecture.rst

    & 1 + 4 = 2 + 3
    \end{align}

-Such sequence has been `found <http://math.stackexchange.com/questions/1596496/finding-a-monotonically-increasing-sequence-of-integers/1596812>`_
+A sequence which doesn't not violate these requirements has been `found <http://math.stackexchange.com/questions/1596496/finding-a-monotonically-increasing-sequence-of-integers/1596812>`_

 .. math::